-(IV) Source material.
+(V) Source material.

 (A) For source material identified as required source material in the current P.O.S.T.
 Curriculum Bibliography, at least one (1) copy of each of the publications or sources must be maintained at the place of academic instruction.
-For those sources that are referenced with a website address.

-providing the trainees with readily available Internet access is acceptable in lieu of maintaining at least one (1) copy of each of the publications or sources.
+For those sources that are referenced with a website address, providing the trainees with readily available Internet access is acceptable in lieu of maintaining at least one (1) copy of each of the publications or sources.

-- (V) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (VI) Certificates of completion. - (A) The academy director shall issue a certificate of completion to each trainee who successfully completes all requirements of the approved academy within two (2) years of enrollment. - (B) The academy director shall not issue a certificate of completion to any trainee who has not attended and successfully completed 100% of all required skills training. - (C) Each certificate of completion shall contain the following information: - (1) Trainee's name; and - (2) Name of the approved academy; and - (3) Type of academy (basic or reserve); and - (4) Date of academy completion (month, day, year); and - (5) Total number of hours of the completed academy; and - (6) Signature of the academy director and/or agency or academic representative. - (7) Reserve academy certificates of completion shall additionally state whether the total number of academy hours does or does not include the approved law enforcement driving program. - (g) Instructors. - (I) Minimum qualifications.
+- (VI) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (C) The time allotted for academic examinations shall be in addition to the number of Required Minimum Hours for each course as specified in the Basic Academic Training Program or Reserve Academic Training Program.

+(VII) Certificates of completion.

+- (A) The academy director shall issue a certificate of completion to each trainee who successfully completes all requirements of the approved academy within two (2) years of enrollment. - (B) The academy director shall not issue a certificate of completion to any trainee who has not attended and successfully completed 100% of all required skills training. - (C) Each certificate of completion shall contain the following information: - (1) Trainee's name; and - (2) Name of the approved academy; and - (3) Type of academy (basic or reserve); and - (4) Date of academy completion (month, day, year); and - (5) Total number of hours of the completed academy; and - (6) Signature of the academy director and/or agency or academic representative. - (7) Reserve academy certificates of completion shall additionally state whether the total number of academy hours does or does not include the approved law enforcement driving program.

+(g) Instructors.

-- (A) Academic instructors shall possess the requisite education, experience and/or training necessary, as determined by the academy director, to competently instruct specific academic courses or blocks of instruction. - (B) Skills instructors shall meet the minimum qualifications as described in Rule 23, Academy Skills Instructors.
+- (I) Minimum qualifications. - (A) Academic instructors shall possess the requisite education, experience and/or training necessary, as determined by the academy director, to competently instruct specific academic courses or blocks of instruction. - (B) Skills instructors shall meet the minimum qualifications as described in Rule 23, Academy Skills Instructors.